Gulf Coast Spring Challenge 2025

 General Rules

-• Running Order: Each rider will be assigned a rider number at registration.
-The rider will ride in numerical order.
+• Running Order: Each rider will be assigned a rider number after registration The rider will ride in numerical order for the speed run portion.

 • Competitor Attire: Competitors must wear long pants and boots that support the ankles.
 All other clothing must not be of an offensive or sexual nature.